HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 put the cloud to work

-The best cybersecurity strategy that I would recommend for small businesses is using cloud security.
-Even though the cloud is a bit risky, you are less likely to lose critical data by storing data to the cloud.
+The best cybersecurity strategy I recommend for small businesses is cloud security.
+Even though the cloud is a bit risky, you are less likely to lose critical data by storing data in the cloud.

 1. Calloway Cook – President of Illuminate Labs